 The Leopard Man (USA, 1943)

 This will probably be a short review.
 While I am pushed for time today, the main reason is that I can’t think of an awful lot to say about The Leopard Man.
-It’s entertaining enough, with the style and production quality you would associate from a Jacques Tourner/Val Lewton film, but like the leopard that plays a major role, it is slighter and less threatening than you may expect.
+It’s entertaining enough, with the style and production quality you would associate from a Jacques Tourner/Val Lewton film, but much like the leopard we encounter, it is slighter and less threatening than you might expect.

 Coming just after what are almost certainly the two best-loved Tourner/Lewton films, Cat People and I Walked With a Zombie, it is difficult not to see The Leopard Man as something of a disappointment.
 This is perhaps unfair, as taken on its own merits, it’s a brisk, entertaining film with almost enough darkness to please, even if it is exceptionally tame to modern eyes.